chocolatey-community/chocolatey-test-environment/ReadMe.md

 ### Preparing the Testing Environment

  * Ensure setup above is good on your machine.
- * Open a command line and navigate to the `vagrant` subdirectory of this repository.
+ * Open a command line (`PowerShell.exe`/`cmd.exe` on Windows, `bash` everywhere else) and navigate to this directory of the repository.
+You know you are in the right place when you do a `dir` or `ls` and `Vagrantfile` is in your path.
+   * No idea if bash on Windows (through Git/CygWin) is supported.
+If you run into issues, it is better to just use `PowerShell.exe` or `cmd.exe`.
+Please do not file issues stating it doesn't work.
  * Run `vagrant up` to prepare the machine for testing.
 Note that it will take quite awhile the first time you need to download the [box from Atlas](https://atlas.hashicorp.com/ferventcoder/boxes/win2012r2-x64-nocm).
-Once it has downloaded it will import the box and apply the scripts and configurations to the box as listed inside the Vagrantfile.
+Once it has downloaded it will import the box and apply the scripts and configurations to the box as listed inside the `Vagrantfile`.
  * Now the box is ready for you to start testing against.
 Run `vagrant sandbox on`.

 ### Testing a Package